nnbaocuong99/k8s-cluster/README.md

 > ### 🌟BONUS // Lemme explain for you real quick
 > #### Depending on the project you’re working on and the context, you’ll choose one of the two options to ensure your services run smoothly and avoid errors
 > #### Simply in this project, Im gonna get direct into with `node IP`
+>
+> <br>
+>
 > #### Port-forwarding
-> - Allows you to access services running inside a Kubernetes cluster from your local machine.
+> - *Allows you to access services running inside a Kubernetes cluster from your local machine.*
-> - When you run `kubectl port-forward svc/argocd-server -n argocd 8080:443`, it sets up a proxy so that you can communicate with the ArgoCD server through port 8080 on your local machine.
+> - *When you run `kubectl port-forward svc/argocd-server -n argocd 8080:443`, it sets up a proxy so that you can communicate with the ArgoCD server through port 8080 on your local machine.*
-> - Use Case: Useful for debugging, testing, or accessing the ArgoCD API server without exposing it externally.
+> - *Use Case: Useful for debugging, testing, or accessing the ArgoCD API server without exposing it externally.*
-> - Access: You can then access the ArgoCD API server using `localhost:8080`.
+> - *Access: You can then access the ArgoCD API server using `localhost:8080`.*
 >
 > <br>
 >
 > #### Node-port
-> - NodePort exposes a service on a specific port on each node in the cluster.
+> - *NodePort exposes a service on a specific port on each node in the cluster.*
-> - When you create a NodePort service, Kubernetes allocates a port (usually in the range 30000-32767) on each node.
-Requests to that port are forwarded to the service.
+> - *When you create a NodePort service, Kubernetes allocates a port (usually in the range 30000-32767) on each node.
+Requests to that port are forwarded to the service.*
-> - Typically used for exposing services externally, especially when you need to access them from outside the cluster.
+> - *Typically used for exposing services externally, especially when you need to access them from outside the cluster.*
-> - You can access the ArgoCD service using the node’s IP address and the assigned NodePort.
+> - *You can access the ArgoCD service using the node’s IP address and the assigned NodePort.*
 >
 > <br>
 >
 > #### In short
-> - In the case of NodePort, once your cluster starts, the specified port is automatically exposed, ensuring seamless external access to your services.
+> - *In the case of NodePort, once your cluster starts, the specified port is automatically exposed, ensuring seamless external access to your services.*
-> - Port forwarding is more suitable for local development and debugging, while NodePort is better for exposing services externally.
-Choose the approach that aligns with your use case!
+> - *Port forwarding is more suitable for local development and debugging, while NodePort is better for exposing services externally.
+Choose the approach that aligns with your use case!*

 <br>

-#### <ins>3.
-Work steps:</ins>
+#### <ins>3:</ins>
+***Work steps***
 - Use Kubectl to get your port:
   ```json
   $ kubectl get service -n argocd